-The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASC 505, Equity, using a fair-value approach.
-The compensation expense recorded was based on the fair value of the equity instruments being issued.
-The Company has not paid and does not anticipate paying cash dividends; therefore the expected dividend rate is assumed to be 0%.
-Stock price volatility is based on the volatility of four publicly traded companies in a biotechnology index.
 The expected life is the length of time options are expected to be outstanding before being exercised.
 The Company estimates expected life using the "simplified method" as allowed under the provision of the Securities and Exchange Commission's Staff Accounting Bulletin No. 107, Share-Based Payment.
 The simplified method uses an average of the option vesting period and the option's original contractual term.
 The Company uses the implied yield of U. S. Treasury instruments with terms consistent with the expected life of options as the risk-free interest rate.
-In accordance with FASB ASC 718 the company recognizes forfeitures as they occur.
+In accordance with FASB ASC 718 the Company recognizes forfeitures as they occur.

-The fair value of stock options granted to non-employee consultants was estimated using a Black-Scholes option-pricing model and the following weighted-average assumptions:
+The fair value of stock options granted during the year ended December 31, 2020 to non-employee consultants was estimated using a Black-Scholes option-pricing model and the following weighted-average assumptions:

-2018

-Estimated dividend yield
+Estimated dividend yield -

-Expected stock price volatility 68.00%
+Expected stock price volatility 67.00%

-Expected life of option (in years) 4.00
+Expected life of option (in years) 3.00

-Risk-free interest rate 2.86%
+Risk-free interest rate 1.62%